A comparison principle for stochastic integro-differential equations: Introduction

-\mysection{Introduction} Our goal is to prove a comparison principle for stochastic integro-differential equations (SIDEs) driven by L\'evy processes.
+Our goal is to prove a comparison principle for stochastic integro-differential equations (SIDEs) driven by L\'evy processes.
 For this, first we present an It\^o's formula for the square of the $L_2$-norm of the positive part of (possibly) discontinuous semimartingales with values in $L_2$-spaces.
 Our formula extends an It\^o formula from \cite{K} proved for continuous semimartingales.
 In \cite{K} It\^o's formulas for the square of $L_2$-norm of certain convex functions $r(u)$ of continuous semimartingales $u=u_t$ with values in $L_2$-spaces are obtained, and the important special case, $r(u)=(u)^+=\max(u,0)$, is then applied to prove a maximum principle for linear stochastic partial differential equations (SPDEs).
-In section 2 of the present paper we extend the It\^o formula corresponding to the positive part function, to the case of discontinuous semimartingales with values in $L_2$ spaces.
-Then, in section 3 we apply our formula to prove comparison theorems for solutions of SIDEs driven by L\'evy processes.
+The present paper is organized as follows.
+In Section 2 we formulate and prove our It\^o formula.
+The main results concerning comparison theorems are stated in Section 3.
+We also give an existence and uniqueness result as a simple consequence of a theorem on stochastic evolution equations from \cite{G3}.
+For recent results concerning the solvability of SPDEs driven by L\'evy processes we refer to \cite{Kim}.
+In Section 4 we give some tools that will be needed in order to prove the main theorems in Section 5.
+For notions and results in SPDEs we refer to \cite{Ro}.

-The comparison principles are powerful tools and play important roles in PDE theory.
+Comparison principles are powerful tools and play important role in PDE theory.
 Comparison theorems for SPDEs are known in various generalities in the literature.
 To the best of our knowledge, the first results on comparison of solutions of SPDEs appear in \cite{KO} and \cite{DP}.
 Recent results appear in \cite{K}, \cite{M}, \cite{DMS} and \cite{DMZ}.
 In \cite{DMS} and \cite{M} quasi linear SPDEs, and in \cite{DMZ} quasi-linear SPDEs with obstacle are considered, and the $p$-th moments of the positive part of the supremum norm of the solutions are also estimated.
 In the above publications, SPDEs driven by Wiener processes, or cylindrical Wiener processes are considered.
-Our main result, theorems \ref{Maintheorem} and \ref{Maintheorem2}, are comparison theorems for two classes of quasilinear SIDEs, linear versions of which, arise in non-linear filtering.
-We apply our result to investigate the solvability of a class of SPDEs driven by L\'evy processes in another paper.
+Our main result, Theorems \ref{Maintheorem} and \ref{Maintheorem2}, are comparison theorems for two classes of quasilinear SIDEs, linear versions of which, arise in non-linear filtering.
+For the theory of non-linear filtering of processes with jumps we refer to \cite{Gr1} and \cite{Gr2}.
+We will apply our result to investigate the solvability of a class of SPDEs driven by L\'evy processes in another paper.